harshitvsaxena/Resources/RethinkDB-with-Docker/playing_with_docker.md

 Running the run command with the `-it` flags attaches us to an interactive tty in the container.
 Now we can run as many commands in the container as we want.

-To exit the above container use `exit` commant in the tty container.
+To exit the above container use `exit` command in the tty container.

 We can exit the container and then start it up again with the `docker run -it busybox sh` command.